thebigfilecom/thebigfile-com-dev/submodules/samples/hosting/unity-webgl-template/README.md

 dfx deploy
 ```

-If you get error code 500 after deploying to the IC mainnet, try to use `raw` keyword in the URL like this:
+If you get error code 500 after deploying to the BIG mainnet, try to use `raw` keyword in the URL like this:

 ```
 https://<canister-id>.raw.ic0.app